emrekardaslar/fe-DevMemo/RENDER-INSTRUCTIONS.md

 ## Important

-- The frontend is pre-configured to use the API at https://be-devmemo.onrender.com/api
+- The frontend will automatically use https://be-devmemo.onrender.com/api when built for production
-- The API_URL is hardcoded in the `services/api.ts` file
+- The API_URL is now dynamically set based on the NODE_ENV environment variable
-- Render automatically serves static files - no need for additional packages
+- No manual configuration is needed after deployment

 ## Troubleshooting